indranil143/MelodyMind-Hybrid-Music-Recommendation-System/README.md

 ### Running the Notebook

-Execute the cells in `notebook/Hybrid_Music_Recommendation_System.ipynb` using Kaggle or Google Colab.
+Execute the cells in `MelodyMind_Hybrid_Music_Recommendation_System.ipynb` using Kaggle or Google Colab.
 This trains the model and saves `music_recommender_components.pkl`.

 ### Running the Streamlit App